Monday, October 2, 2023

 Take an eco-workshop

-From learning about sustainable farming and making your own soap to painting and learning how to surf, there are a number of educational workshops offered throughout Bali.
+From learning about sustainable farming and making your own soap to painting and learning how to surf, there are many educational workshops offered throughout Bali.
 Visit Tripadvisor for some of the best classes and workshops.

 Related on Ethos: